 When you want to build strength or muscle mass in your glutes and hamstrings, people often go for a romanian deadlift or cable exercise.
 The hyperextension is often not the first choice.
 A shame!
-Because a study from 2021 shows that hyperextensions are definitely useful to integrate into your program.
-The hyperextension is a piece of equipment that many beginners use from time to time.
-The machine is also often unoccupied which makes it easy to do something on it.
-It is sometimes thought that it is bad for the back because of the greater leverage and all the forces that come with it on the lower back when you do this exercise.
-Nothing is less true!
+Because a study from 2021 shows that hyperextensions are definitely useful to incorporate into your program.
+The hyperextension is a piece of equipment that many beginners do on occasion.
+The machine is also often unoccupied making it easy to do some on.
+Sometimes it is thought to be bad for the back because of a greater leverage and all the forces that then come on the low back when you do this exercise.
+Nothing could be further from the truth!
 I'm going to explain to you why!

 In 2021, 15 female subjects were examined.
 EMG was used to measure muscle activity.
-The activity of the erector spinae(the large long back muscle), hamstrings and gluteal muscles were examined in 3 different exercises:
+The activity of the erector spinae(the large long back muscle), hamstrings and glutes were examined in 3 different exercises: